jasondavies/tt-isa-documentation/WormholeB0/PCIExpressTile/README.md

     * ~430ns for middle of the PCI Express Controller ↔ host memory
 * Write throughput (L1 to host) is 26.4 GB/s, roundtrip latency is ≥ 370ns (†)

-> (†) The translation to PCI Express turns all writes in to posted writes, so this latency is based on the "fake" write acknowledgement provided by the middle of the PCI Express Controller.
+> (†) The translation to PCI Express turns all writes into posted writes, so this latency is based on the "fake" write acknowledgement provided by the middle of the PCI Express Controller.